Migrate from Azure DevOps

 Source Control Setup

 For TFVC repositories, we recommend using the git-tfs tool.
-Here’s a link to the tool and steps for using it:
+Here is a link to the tool and steps for using it:

 Following are the steps required for using the git command line tool to import your code into GitHub Enterprise: